elliottslaughter/integrity-checker/FORMAT.md

     produce robust and high-quality serializers and deserializers for any of these formats.

-    The advantage of JSON specifically is that it is essentially
+    The advantage of JSON specifically is that it is
     ubiquitous: every language can be expected to have a mature JSON parser available.
 Also, because the format is self-describing, no prior knowledge of the format is required.
 Even better, the format